wdk-docs/jsdoc-docs/source/about/block-inline-tags.rst

        // ...
    };

-{% endexample %}

 When you use multiple block tags in a JSDoc comment, they must be separated by line breaks:

-{% example “Multiple block tags separated by line breaks” %}

 .. code-block:: js
+   :caption: Multiple block tags separated by line breaks

    /**
     * Set the color and type of the shoelaces.